hapax/hapax.github.io/assets/napkin-hacks-appendix.md

 Rather than being the mean free path (which changes with $h$), it is the approximate height over which the pollen or resin balls are concentrated; above $h = \ell$, they drop off exponentially.
-We could argue that $\ell$ is in fact a typical free path, in some sense, and leave it at that.
+We could argue that $\ell$ is in some sense a typical distance between collisions, and leave it at that.
 But given that this is a technical appendix, we may as well work a bit harder!
 The correct approach comes not from equilibrium for an individual grain, but from *dynamic equilibrium*: the balancing act between resin balls falling under gravity, and randomly walking upwards.
+This will give us a deeper understanding of Brownian motion.

 Consider a thin slice of the fluid at height $h$, with density $n$, thickness $\Delta h$ and area $A$.